-For 2017, Mr. Pember's divisional income target was \$61 million.
+For 2018, Mr. Pember's divisional income target was \$100.5 million.
 The divisional income target consists of the projected aggregate pre-tax income for our Acute Care Services segment, net of deductions for the allocation of corporate overhead expenses and a charge for the estimated cost of capital.
-The actual divisional income as calculated, was \$67 million.
+The actual divisional income as calculated, was \$103.7 million.
 If applicable, the divisional income target or actual divisional income was adjusted for certain amounts that may be nonrecurring or non-operational in nature or amounts that may be reflected in the current year financial statements that relate to prior years.
-Since the actual divisional income compared favorably to the target by more than 5% (\$67 million actual divisional income exceeded the \$61 million divisional income target by 9%), but did not exceed by \$10 million (exceeded by \$6 million), Mr. Pember was entitled to 25% of the portion of his bonus (75%) that was based upon the achievement of the divisional income target.
+Since the actual divisional income compared favorably to the target (\$103.7 million actual divisional income exceeded the \$100.5 million divisional income target by \$3.2 million or 3%), Mr. Pember was entitled to 25% of the portion of his bonus (75%) that was based upon the achievement of the divisional income target.